 - Maltitol, Sorbitol, and Mannitol raise blood sugar for many people and should be avoided

-- Other sweeteners like agave nectar, honey, dates, coconut sugar, and maple syrup are naturally based and therefore some people mistakenly think they’re ok on keto, but they will absolutely increase your blood sugar levels and therefore should be avoided.
+- Other sweeteners like agave nectar, honey, dates, coconut sugar, and maple syrup are naturally based.
+Some people mistakenly think they’re ok on keto.
+However, they will absolutely increase your blood sugar levels and should be avoided.